 Municipal and Industrial System

-The Municipal and Industrial System (M&I System) of the Bonneville Unit develops and delivers about 90,000 acre-feet of water annually to accommodate population and industrial developments in Salt Lake and Utah counties of north-central Utah.
+The Municipal and Industrial System (M&I System) of the Bonneville Unit develops and delivers approximately 90,000 acre-feet of water annually to accommodate population and industrial developments in Salt Lake and Utah counties of north-central Utah.
 Of this supply, about 70,000 acre-feet is used in the Salt Lake City metropolitan area and about 20,000 acre-feet is used in the Orem-Provo area.
 An additional 14,100 acre-feet of water annually is developed for irrigation purposes in Summit and Wasatch Counties.

 Municipal and Industrial System Map